Emergency Release from Jails and Prisons during COVID-19 and Coronavirus

 In considering the request for compassionate release or a reduction in sentence due to age or illness, the BOP looks at factors including the inmate’s offense and criminal history, any comments from victims, supervised release violations, disciplinary infractions, personal history derived from the presentence report, length of sentence, time served, current age, age at the time of the offense, the inmate’s release plans, and whether release would minimize the severity of the offense.
 As with any early release, concern for the safety of the community is paramount.

-If BOP forwards the request to the U.S. Attorney’s Office and the original sentencing court, the court considers the standard sentencing factors it normally would in a federal sentencing hearing.
+If the request for compassionate release makes its way to a federal court – either because the BOP and U.S. Attorney’s Office recommend it or because the inmate petitions the court directly – the court considers the standard sentencing factors it normally would in a federal sentencing hearing.
 Those factors include seriousness of the offense, the need to deter future crime and protect the community, the sentencing guidelines range, the need to avoid unwarranted sentencing disparities, and the need to provide medical care/education/correctional treatment.
 18 U.S.C. § 3553(a).